iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

   mandelbrot_combined.tif
 ```

-Since this image will be vertically symmetrical, we can only generate the upper half, flip and combine the full image with imgmagick
+Since this image will be vertically symmetrical, we can generate only the upper half, and flip-combine the full image out with imgmagick

 ```batch
 magick ^